A20-OLinuXino-LIME is OSHW certified Open Source Hardware with UID BG000038

 I am an inexperienced user and I'm afraid to mess up initially.
 What are the most common errors in the initial start-up of the board?

-The best idea is to download the latest Debian or Android image from the wiki and to pay attention if it is for microSD card or the NAND memory.
+The best idea is to download the latest Linux or Android image and to pay attention if it is for microSD card or the flash memory.
 After that ensure the image is properly written to the SD card or the NAND memory.
 Finally, if you are expecting video output problems, ensure the image is set with the proper settings for the display/monitor you are going to use.
 Double check if the power supply is sufficient (especially if powering a display from the board).

-Can I use a Debian or Android image for A10-OLinuXino-LIME or A20-OLinuXino-LIME2?
+Can I use the same Linux or Android image for A10-OLinuXino-LIME or A20-OLinuXino-LIME2?

 What do I need to connect one of the Olimex-made displays to the board?